TemiladeRebecca/alx-higher_level_programming/0x00-python-hello_world/README.md

 You have to use the variables str1 and str2 in your new line of code Your program should be exactly 5 lines long

-7. Copy- Cut _ Paste
+7. Copy- Cut _ Paste:
 You are not allowed to use any loops or conditional statements Your program should be exactly 8 lines long word_first_3 should contain the first 3 letters of the variable word